 Melissa has already created her own FlexLessons on the topic of working from home to help students transition this year, but also as a longer-term safety net in the event teachers and students need to go to remote learning again.
 While she certainly hopes that is not the case, Melissa will be prepared to support her students in whatever comes next.

 We'd love to hear your tips and tricks for learning remotely during this time.
-If you'd be willing to share, please reach out to us via email.
+If you'd be willing to share, please reach out to us via our contact page.